bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Speaker 0: 00:32:30

-Oh, I mean, for example, they could have payouts to their pool contributors or there is one mining pool that was closely associated with a wallet service for a while.
+I mean, for example, they could have payouts to their pool contributors or there is one mining pool that was closely associated with a wallet service for a while.
 You could just beat those.
-But on the other hand, That seems a little far-fetched because if you have a wallet service, people want to transact.
+But on the other hand, that seems a little far-fetched because if you have a wallet service, people want to transact.
 They don't want to wait for that transaction to go through.

 Speaker 2: 00:32:54

-So actually as a mining pool, if I want to pay the miners, It does make sense to, instead of mining on an empty block, mining on my rewards if I'm paying out of previous block rewards, because I know there's not going to be a conflict.
+So actually as a mining pool, if I want to pay the miners, it does make sense to, instead of mining on an empty block, mining on my rewards if I'm paying out of previous block rewards, because I know there's not going to be a conflict.
 These are fresh coin, just minted.
 Nobody could have touched them besides me.
 Do we see this behavior?